 The Fair Access Protocol seeks to ensure that no individual school is asked to admit a disproportionate number of children who have been excluded from other schools, who display challenging behaviour, or who are being placed via other categories of the protocol.
-To achieve this, the protocol allows the Fair Access Panel to make admissions in excess of the admission number, or to refuse where places are available.
+To achieve this, the protocol allows the Fair Access Panel to make placements in excess of the usual admission limit, or to refuse where places might otherwise be available.

 Full details of the current Knowsley Fair Access protocol can be found in the document (below).